ahmadabusaiid/zen-bdma/BDM/README.md

         - Having access to the HDFS endpoint.

 2. How to setup configurations
-    In the configs folder:
+    - In the configs folder:
-        a. /common.py:
+        1. /common.py:

             - Configure the api endpoints and keys.